Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Preliminaries and statement of the main results

 Theorem 3.15 in~\cite{Janson04} is slightly different than the above version.
 The above version corresponds to the special case $z=n$ in Janson's Theorem~3.15.
-The $(i)$ of Theorem~3.15~\cite{Janson04} concerns the projection on the union of the small Jordan spaces, and it implies the $(i)$ above by projection on a specified small Jordan space.
+The $(i)$ of \cite[Theorem~3.15]{Janson04} concerns the projection on the union of the small Jordan spaces, and it implies the $(i)$ above by projection on a specified small Jordan space.
 The $(ii)$ in Theorem~3.15~\cite{Janson04} is more general than the above version, which is the special case $k=\nu$ of Janson's result.
-The matrix $\sigma$ is given by Equations~(3.11) and (2.15) in~\cite{Janson04} for case $(i)$ above, and by Equations~(3.12) and~(2.16) in~\cite{Janson04}.
+The matrix $\sigma$ is given by Equations~(3.11) and (2.15) in~\cite{Janson04} for case $(i)$ above, and by Equations~(3.12) and~(2.16) in~\cite{Janson04} for case $(ii)$ above.
 It is important to note that $\sigma$ does not depend on $\bs \alpha$.

 Theorem~\ref{th:small_lambda} can be proved by using the \emph{dummy} balls idea used in the proof of Theorems~3.21 and~3.22 in~\cite{Janson04}: \begin{itemize} \item Consider the continuous time urn with $d+1$ colours, such that the $d+1$ first colours evolve as the original $d$--colour process except that each time a ball splits, one ball of colour $d+1$ is added to the process.
-When a ball of colour $d+1$ splits, it splits into itself, adding no new balls in the process. \item Apply Theorem~\ref{th:Janson_small} to this $d+1$--colour process (this process is not irreducible, but Theorem~3.15 in~\cite{Janson04} applies also for non-irreducible processes). \item Go back to the original $d$--colour process by appropriate projection. \end{itemize} We do not develop the proof since no new idea is needed from there.
+When a ball of colour $d+1$ splits, it splits into itself, adding no new balls in the process. \item Apply Theorem~\ref{th:Janson_small} to this $d+1$--colour process (this process satisfies $\mathtt{(S)}$). \item Go back to the original $d$--colour process by appropriate projection. \end{itemize} We do not develop the proof since no new idea is needed from there.